barrrricade/justjump/README.md

 Created by Desmond Ip

 A lightweight directory bookmarking tool for quick terminal navigation.
+Just a single bash script - no dependencies (except fzf).

 ## Description

 `jj` is a simple shell utility that helps you quickly navigate between directories using custom hotkeys.
 Unlike automatic directory jumpers, `jj` gives you explicit control over your saved locations.

+The entire utility is contained in a single bash script (`jj.sh`), making it easy to install, understand, and modify.

 ## Features

+- Single file implementation - just one bash script
 - Save current directory with custom hotkeys
 - Jump to saved locations instantly
 - Fuzzy search through saved locations
 - Human-readable storage format
 - Explicit control over saved locations
+- No complex installation or setup

 ## Usage